Geology in Greece: Natural Environment and Civilizations

 The program examines the profound influence of the natural environment on the development of civilizations and the course of history.
 Students will make field observations of how the earth works, gain appreciation for the impact of the natural environment on society, and experience ancient and contemporary Greek cultures.
 Greece with its rich history and varied geology offers an ideal location for a field-based experiential study abroad experience.
 Geologic processes responsible for natural resources, water, landscapes, natural hazards and climate are presented in the context of their impact to the ancient and present-day Greek society.
 The class visits sites of geologic and historic interest in the mainland of Greece and the Aegean Sea islands.
 Examples from other eras and regions of the world are discussed along with present-day analogues.

-The group will arrive in Athens and spend three days at the seaside suburb of Palaio Faliro.
-They will visit the National Observatory of Athens (earthquake and natural hazard monitoring center), the University of Athens Department of Geology, the Athens city center and the old neighborhood of Plaka by the hill of Acropolis, the archaeological sites of Acropolis including the Acropolis Athens Museum, Greco-Roman Agora, the Temple of Zeus, and the ancient Panathenaic Stadium site of the first modern Olympic games.
+The group will arrive in Athens and spend four days at the seaside suburb of Palaio Faliro.
+They will visit the National Observatory of Athens (earthquake and natural hazard monitoring center) and the University of Athens Department of Geology.
+They will explore the archaeological sites of Acropolis including the Acropolis Athens Museum, Greco-Roman Agora, the Temple of Zeus, and the ancient Panathenaic Stadium site of the first modern Olympic games.

 The group will take a ferry from Piraeus (port of Athens) to Santorini where they will visit the Akrotiri excavation site as well as the Paleolithic and Archeological museums.
 Volcanic hazards will be discussed including the most violent volcanic eruption in the history of the Mediterranean (Santorini, 1610 BC).
 A full day excursion will examine the caldera of the volcano and observe past and present volcanic activity.